-Student loan payments resuming later this year
+Student loan payments resuming this spring

-About half of all employees between the ages of 22-44 have outstanding student loan debt4, and almost a quarter of student debt holders are over the age of 505 - so student loan debt is clearly an issue across the spectrum of American workers.
+About half of all employees between the ages of 22-44 have outstanding student loan debt, and almost a quarter of student debt holders are over the age of $50^5$ - so student loan debt is clearly an issue across the spectrum of American workers.

 Based on our research, over half of borrowers (58%) took advantage of the forbearance offered as part of the CARES Act legislation, which is set to expire April 2022.
-Many of these employees (36%) say they won't be able to afford to resume repayments, and over half of them say their student loan debt obligations cause them stress and worry.
-With an average monthly repayment of \$3936, this is a significant financial burden on those employees who have it.
+Many of these employees (36%) say they won't be able to afford to resume repayments this spring, and over half of them say their student loan debt obligations cause them stress and worry.
+With an average monthly repayment of \$393, this is a significant financial burden on those employees who have it.